chiu0602/RaspberryPiStreamingCamera/README.md

 The Build on Travis-CI failed due to missing binfmt-support.
 I am now using my own Build System.

 ## Used Software by this project:
-* Raspbian Jessie (minmal) image.
+* Raspbian Bullseye (minmal) image.
 * The UV4L software from http://www.linux-projects.org
 * The RTSP server from https://github.com/mpromonet/h264_v4l2_rtspserver

 ## Hardware Tips:
 * You can find a Raspberry Pi Zero W (very small) with Wirless Onboard and a Housing here: https://buyzero.de/collections/boards-kits/products/copy-of-raspberry-pi-zero-w?variant=31485043090
 * All other nesessary things you can also find there.
 * With that hardware setup you get 25FPS in 720p H264 over RTSP.

 ## Howto: